 The lesson here is that you don’t need the brightest, biggest, or best images to win an audience over.
 What you need are images that work closely with your brand.

 Additionally, you need images that contribute to the usability of your website.
 Incorporating too many large graphics can easily slow down your website’s loading speed, which hinders the user experience immensely.
 In fact, Google often compromises websites in its rankings for such an offense.

-Whenever you do choose to add images to your website design, ensure that they are properly sized and optimized to render crisply and quickly, without compromising their quality.
+Whenever you do choose to add high-quality resources to your website design, ensure that they are properly sized and optimized to render crisply and quickly, without compromising their quality.

 6. Remove Unnecessary Website Elements

 Sticking with our theme of web design simplicity, let’s talk about another term: streamlined.